nextpyp/pyp/docs/workshop/dhvi_day2.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 3 blocks`.
 Follow the status of the run in the **Jobs** panel

-This will produce aproximately 20k particles that can be used for 3D refinement.
+This will produce a total of aproximately 20k particles.

+``nextPYP`` supports many other methods for 3D :doc:`particle picking<../guide/picking3d>`, including size-based, 3D template-matching, etc.

 Session 2: Molecular pattern mining
 ===================================

 In this session, we will demonstrate how to use MiLoPYP-2, a new membrane-aware framework designed to facilitate particle picking from irregular and more challenging samples.
-The basic workflow is composed of two stages: 1) an exploration phase to identify particles of interest, and 2) a refinement phase to accurately pick all instances of the identified target.
+The basic workflow is composed of two stages:

+1) an exploration phase to identify particles of interest
+2) a refinement phase to accurately pick all instances of the identified target

 Part 1: MiLoPYP-2 exploration
 -----------------------------